serifcolakel/serif-ui-components/DOCUMENTATION.md

 npm run dev
 ```

-# Adding the Tailwind CSS
+# Add the Tailwind CSS

 **You can follow these steps:**